What Happens Next?

 Follow the twists and turns back through the different bills proposed by the House and Senate in 2009, ending at the beginning -- Obama's original campaign proposals in 2008.

 January 2009 - Soon after Obama was elected, he announced the Health Care for America Plan.
 The most controversial element was known as the "public option."
 That was a government-run program like Medicare, only it would not be restricted by age.
 That was a critical way to reduce health care costs by 1.5 percent per year.
-That's because the federal government had the ability to bargain for lower prices and reduce inefficiencies.
+That's because the federal government could bargain for lower prices and reduce inefficiencies.
 But opponents said it was socialized medicine.
 They worried it would take power away from the states and individuals.

 November 8, 2009 - The House of Representatives passed the 2009 House Health Care Reform Bill.
 Its programs would cost $894 billion over ten years.
 However, it proposed a surtax on high-income earners thereby reducing the deficit by $104 billion.
 Like Obama's 2009 bill, the House bill proposed a government-run health insurance program, known as the public option.
 It offered direct subsidies to uninsured people to help them buy insurance through exchanges.